Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Planning a Trip to Portugal

-There is a lot to goes into preparing a Portugal Itinerary – from sightseeing to accommodations to flights.
-We share our top tips in our Guide to Planning a Trip to Europe
+There is a lot to goes into preparing a Portugal Itinerary.
+We share important info in our Guide to Planning a Trip to Europe.
+Then, stay on top of all your Portugal trip details with our printable Travel Planner!

 Also Visiting Porto?
 Great!
-Be sure to check out our complete Porto Itinerary and our step-by-step Free Porto Walking Tour – and use our tips on where to get the most amazing Porto Food and the Best Craft Beer in Porto!
+Be sure to check out our complete Porto Itinerary and our step-by-step Free Porto Walking Tour.
+Then read our advice on where to get amazing Porto Food and the Best Craft Beer!

 Start planning your trip to Portugal!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning Page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.